OrganicityEu-Platform/users/doc/Scenarios API.md

 ### Scenarios

-All methods that (potentially) return more than one scenario support 'sortBy', 'sortDir', 'offset' and 'amount' parameters:
+All methods that (potentially) return more than one scenario support 'sortBy', 'sortDir', 'skip' and 'limit' parameters:

 <table>
   <tr>